are two reasons you might choose to build a hardcore 4WD.

 Standard winch (single speed, slow only)

-Competition winch (double speed, slow or fast)
+Competition winch (two speed, slow or fast)